Chances are, you read the title of this particular entry and immediately thought:

 For most men – and that includes yours truly – getting a new set of wheels is almost like adding a newborn child to the family (THE WIFE will love that line).

 We see scratches that are dirt marks and dings that are just bird droppings.
-We hose that thing down like we would a dog that spent the afternoon in a mud bath.
+Yes, we hose that thing down like we would a dog that spends an afternoon in a mud bath.
 We park a mile away from every store and ensure shopping carts are nowhere within reach.

 That takes this story to…

 Yes, YES… now please clamp that beak down and let me speak.

 That takes the story to a few weeks ago.
 I had to take a pizza box out to the trash, when I noticed our next door neighbors staring at my driveway in an equally-portioned concoction of bewilderment and curiosity.

 “Kevin, who’s your friend?”, they asked.

 In our driveway, a turkey was perched on the roof rack of our old Toyota.